Archaeological Paths - Egypt Royal Tour With dr. Zahi Hawass, dr. Mostafa Waziri and a surprise VIP Guest.

 In the afternoon you fly back to Cairo to continue your tour.

-Day 9 – VIP tour of the Grand Egyptian Museum* / Exclusive Lecture by Dr. Khaled El-Enany / Farewell Dinner
+Day 9 – Grand Egyptian Museum / Farewell Dinner

 You top off your tour with a visit to the long-anticipated Grand Egyptian Museum, home to the world’s greatest collection of ancient Egyptian artifacts, preserving 7,000 years of Egyptian history.
 The highlight of the visit is the spectacular Pharaoh Tutankhamun collection, displayed in its entirety for the first time.
 Also not to be missed among the most valuable collection of Egyptian antiquities is the Khufu Solar Boat, which symbolically transported the Pharaoh Khufu from the living world to the afterlife.